 Paul and Lani have three children: Stella (11), Cleo (10), and Jade (6).
 They were born and raised in various Context cities and currently live on a forty-foot sailboat.
 They are sailing and home-schooling with their parents in the South Pacific at the moment.

 Petulia has been with Context from the start.
-Originally from Rome, she is Context's London manager and marketing director, and has always been a traveler: from rural Pakistan to New York City, she makes herself at home wherever she goes.
+Originally from Rome, she is Context's London manager and co-director of the client services team, and has always been a traveler: from rural Pakistan to New York City, she makes herself at home wherever she goes.
 For the past year she has been living in England with her husband in a fifteenth-century building in a small town halfway between London and Paris.

 Lily studied art in Italy and then in Paris for her BFA.
 Her love of art and culture brought her back to Europe after graduation, and has been living between France, Italy and beyond.
 Her varied professional experience includes working in museums and art galleries in Canada and France, translating and writing projects, and teaching at the University of Paris and the French National Film School.
 In addition to overseeing our France and Spain programs, Lily is our Expansion Manager bringing Context into new markets worldwide.
 She is also a travel writer reporting on France and other destinations.
 She spends her free time traveling in Europe and around the world, seeking out fascinating cultural experiences, vegetarian restaurants.